srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     This script can take a few minutes to run.
 You will see JSON output as each step completes.

     The script will first create a resource group named **rg-az220** and an IoT Hub named **iot-az220-training-{YourID}**.
 If they already exist, a corresponding message will be displayed.
-The script will then add a device with an ID of **SimulatedSolutionThermostat** to the IoT hub and display the device connection string.
+The script will then add a device with an ID of **sensor-th-0155** to the IoT hub and display the device connection string.

 1. Notice that, once the script has completed, the connection string for the device is displayed.

     The connection string starts with "HostName="

-1. Copy the connection string into a text document, and note that it is for the **SimulatedSolutionThermostat** device.
+1. Copy the connection string into a text document, and note that it is for the **sensor-th-0155** device.

     Once you have saved the connection string to a location where you can find it easily, you will be ready to continue with the lab.